 Another very important thing that the school head emphasized is the participation of the stakeholders in the school.
+Mrs. Tome noted that "When the pandemic happened, school cleaning and maintenance of its facilities is done by the municipality paid aides."
 She made the stakeholders know everything about the operation of the school even the janitors or utility workers because she promotes "shared responsibility and shared accountability" that must come together.
-"Partnership and networking are also a must and as an administrator, one should be transparent to gain trust from her partners," Mrs. Tacay mentioned.
+"Partnership and networking are also a must and as an administrator, one should be transparent to gain trust from her partners," Mrs. Tome mentioned.
 She also emphasized, "Know the capacity of your donor", for school leaders lobby their needs to different offices.
 Her school even partnered with the parents and have reminded them of their responsibilities during school meetings.

-"In order to address problems in school, the school administrator delegates work to teachers," Tacay highlighted this especially in assigning tasks during meetings.
+"In order to address problems in school, the school administrator delegates work to teachers," Tome highlighted this especially in assigning tasks during meetings.
 During their meetings, teachers are informed of their plans and objectives for the current situation.
 In an interview with a teacher in the school, she mentioned that their school principal made them understand that "they [teachers] need to play their role well in school especially in these trying times.
 They set goal together and set priorities."
 In finding ways to provide for the necessities during the new normal educational settings, the school head did not hesitate to oblige its teachers to work towards their goal.
 Teachers in the school were able to come up with hands-free washing facilities in their classrooms.
 They believed that even during the pandemic, "teachers need to prepare for the return of classes and provide everything to make their school friendly".

 With regards to the working arrangement of teachers, the principal said that the "school follows the measures set by the local IATF.
 However, in some teachers they also have arrangements dependent on the cases."
 Even during this time, the administrator pointed out that "everyone must be passionate and should be friendly because as a teacher nowadays, the roles of being a mother, a guidance counselor, motivator and facilitator is a must.
 Teachers must always reflect."
-As a school head Tacay also reminds that it is not good to compare the school performance to other schools but instead, "compare the present performance to its previous performances."
+As a school head Tome also reminds that it is not good to compare the school performance to other schools but instead, "compare the present performance to its previous performances."